May 28 2010

 Of late, and driven by market conditions, there has emerged a new brand of bottom-feeding.
 It’s a concept I call “LOI Shopping” or, maybe “Networking the Deal” for better terms.

 There is no doubt in my mind that this carp-like behavior among prospective tenants is a product of too much inventory and the desire of often marginal tenants to continue their vain attempts to shrink or even collapse the pricing envelope.
-Mind you, there is no orchestrated conspiracy here; just a glut of inventory and an every expanding population of weak tenants who think if they shake the tree hard enough fruit will fall to the ground.

 Consumer Shopping Profile = New Marketing Approaches